hnicke/sodalite/docs/sodalite.1.md

 **yank_current_path (`ctrl y`)**

-:   Copy current entry's path to the system's clipboard.
+:   Copy current entry's path to the system clipboard.

+**yank_file_content (`meta y`)**

+:   If current entry is a plain text file, copy file content to the system clipboard.

 `ASSIGN` mode
 -----------